APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 <p>Even more troubling is the use of imagery that references a Nazi classification system taken from an IG post dated April 25th (images above).
 <a href="https://www.cbsnews.com/news/facebook-removes-trump-campaign-ads-nazi-concentration-camp-symbol/"
-style="color:#0F52BA; text-decoration:none">&nbsp;A Trump ad </a>was removed by Facebook for using the same imagery— "The social media company said the ads violated its policies against 'organized hate.'"
-While at face value the red triangle references a Nazi concentration camp <a href="https://encyclopedia.ushmm.org/content/en/article/classification-system-in-nazi-concentration-camps" style="color:#0F52BA; text-decoration:none">political prisoner</a>, the true meaning for the triangle is unknown.
+style="color:#0F52BA; text-decoration:none">&nbsp;A Trump ad </a>was removed by Facebook for using the same imagery— &ldquo;The social media company said the ads violated its policies against &ldquo;organized hate.&rdquo;&rdquo; While at face value the red triangle references a Nazi concentration camp <a href="https://encyclopedia.ushmm.org/content/en/article/classification-system-in-nazi-concentration-camps" style="color:#0F52BA; text-decoration:none">political prisoner</a>, the true meaning for the triangle is unknown.
 It could be alluding to any targeted group for Nazi hate, but is colored red in reference to the Palestinian flag; hate 'in the name of' Palestine so to speak.<p>